Yield curve analytics. Free, fast, and always current.

 better.

-foreigners) placing bids through a primary dealer.
-They participate this way
+foreign central banks and institutions) placing bids through a primary dealer.

-because they are often unable or unwilling to do so directly.
-Higher relative
+They participate this way because they are often unable or unwilling to bid

-to history is better.
+directly with the Treasury.
+Higher relative to history is better.

 - Direct - The is the percentage of institutions who are placing bids on the